K-bMOM: a robust Lloyd-type clustering algorithm based on bootstrap Median-of-Means: Robust mean estimation by the bootstrap median-of-means

 For any positive integers $n_{B}$ and $B$, denote $m=Bn_{B}$ and generate a bootstrap sample $y_{1}^{m}=(y_{1},...,y_{m})$ from the dataset $x_{1}^{n}$.
 More precisely, each $y_{i}$ is taken uniformly at random from the values $\left(x_{1},...,x_{n}\right)$ and independently from the $\left(y_{j}\right)_{j\neq i}$.
 Then the boostrap median-of-means (bMOM) of the dataset $x_{1}^{n}$ with parameters $n_{B}$ and $B$ is the (classical) MOM estimator on the boostrap sample $y_{1}^{m}$ with blocks $b_{j}=(n_{B}(j-1)+1,...,n_{B}j)$ for $j\in\{1,...,B\}$,

-We can notice that ${\rm bMOM}$ is a randomized estimator.
+It is worth noting that ${\rm bMOM}$ is a randomized estimator.
 Also, for any fixed sample size $n$, we can choose any block size $n_{B}$ and number of blocks $B$ to define a ${\rm bMOM}$ estimator, on contrary to the classical MOM, where the product of the block size with the number of blocks should be equal to the sample size.
 This will turn out to be precious in the clustering context, where we do not want too small sample block sizes in order to avoid disappearance of some clusters in the blocks.

 We prove below that taking enough blocks in the definition of bMOM enables to perform a more robust estimation than with MOM and same block size, in the sense that the breakdown point of the bMOM is higher.
 This also provides an interest to bMOM compared to MOM for mean estimation in general.
-We leave as an interesting problem the question of sub-gaussian deviation bounds for mean estimation using bMOM.
+We leave as an interesting open problem the question of sub-gaussian deviation bounds, in the flavor of \cite{MR3576558}, for mean estimation using bMOM.